DidiWalakutty/minishell/README.md

 To try our Minishell yourself, please follow the next steps:

-1. Compile the game with the following command:
+1. Compile our shell with the following command:
 ```
 $ make
 ```